Amazon basin: Fish

 Red-bellied piranha (Pygocentrus nattereri) is a species of piranha.
 This species lives in the Amazon River basin, coastal rivers of northeastern Brazil, and the basins of the Paraguay, Paraná and Essequibo Rivers.

 About 2,500 fish species are known from the Amazon basin and it is estimated that more than 1,000 additional undescribed species exist.
 This is more than any other river basin on Earth, and Amazonia is the center of diversity for Neotropical fishes.
 About 45% (more than 1,000 species) of the known Amazonian fish species are endemic to the basin.
 The remarkable species richness can in part be explained by the large differences between the various parts of the Amazon basin, resulting in many fish species that are endemic to small regions.
 For example, fauna in clearwater rivers differs from fauna in white and blackwater rivers, fauna in slow moving sections show distinct differences compared to that in rapids, fauna in small streams differ from that in major rivers, and fauna in shallow sections show distinct differences compared to that in deep parts.
 By far the most diverse orders in the Amazon are Characiformes (43% of total fish species in the Amazon) and Siluriformes (39%), but other groups with many species include Cichlidae (6%) and Gymnotiformes (3%).

 In addition to major differences in behavior and ecology, Amazonian fish vary extensively in form and size.
 The largest, the arapaima and piraiba can reach 3 m or more in length and up to 200 kg in weight, making them some of the largest strict freshwater fish in the world.
 The bull shark and common sawfish, which have been recorded far up the Amazon, may reach even greater sizes, but they are euryhaline and often seen in marine waters.
 In contrast to the giants, there are Amazonian fish from several families that are less than 2 cm long.
 The smallest are likely the Leptophilypnion sleeper gobies, which do not surpass 1 cm and are among the smallest fish in the world.
+Although the true danger they represent often is greatly exaggerated, the Amazon basin is home to several feared fish species such as piranhas (including the famous red-bellied), electric eel, river stingrays and candiru.